-When you file your annual tax return, you may be able to save money by deducting the interest you pay on certain types of debt.
+When you file your annual tax return, you may be able to save money by deducting the interest you pay on certain types of obligations.
 Here’s what taxpayers need to know about the various kinds of tax-deductible interest.

 In most cases, credit card interest is not tax-deductible.
 The IRS allows interest tax deductions for actions the government wants to encourage, such as purchasing homes or attending college.
 However, in certain circumstances, you may be able to deduct credit card interest from your taxable income.